 - The planned return of spectators to sports venues will now not go ahead from 1 October

 However, on Monday, a series of new restrictions have been implemented.
 There are new policies requiring people to self-isolate, businesses having to abide by workplace safety measures, and limitations on music, singing, and dancing.
 You can find the most notable ones in this article.

 Some of these new rules may be quite difficult for small businesses.
 So if you need some guidance on how you can adapt and pivot your business, don’t hesitate to drop us a message.

 Prime Minister Boris Johnson said the UK would pledge £571 million to ensure the COVID-19 vaccine would get distributed to the world’s poorest countries.
 The funding will go toward COVAX, an effort spearheaded by the World Health Organization for the development, manufacturing, and distribution of COVID-19 vaccines fairly across the world.

 Johnson also said he would increase funding to WHO by 30%, or £340 million over the next four years.

 What funding is available for your business?

-If your business has been severely hit by COVID-19 and you need more support, the Government is giving small- and medium-sized businesses access to financial support through various initiatives such as the Bounce Back Loan Scheme (BBLS), where you can get up to £50,000 no-interest loans for the first 12 months, and the Coronavirus Business Interruption Loan Scheme, which offers a maximum loan of £5 million made available through commercial banks.
+If your business has been severely hit by COVID-19 and you need more support, the government is giving businesses access to financial support through various initiatives such as the Bounce Back Loan Scheme, where you can get up to £50,000 no-interest loans for the first 12 months.

 Get in touch